traquito/traquito.github.io/docs/pro/telemetry/extended/README.md

     - 16 New Telemetry Message Types
         - Including user-defined
         - Future growth path beyond 16 messages
-    - Send up to 4 Extended Telemetry messages per 10-min window
+    - Send up to 5 Extended Telemetry messages per 10-min window
+        - Use of Regular message optional
         - Use of Basic Telemetry message optional
         - No rigid send sequence
         - No clash potential with other senders
     - Wider support of field ranges via use of single `big number`
-        - Single field size max of 29.5 bits
+        - Single field size max of 29.178 bits (607,369,827 values)
     - Defined clamping behavior
     - Defined rounding behavior
     - Extensible already-defined message types